-Parameter Description dmp_restore_policy The DMP restore policy, which can be set to one of the following values: ■ check_all check_alternate check_disabled check periodic The default value is check disabled The value of this tunable can also be set using the vxdmpadm start restore command.
-See "Configuring DMP path restoration policies" on page 83. dmp_restore_state If this parameter is set to enabled, it enables the path restoration thread to be started.
-See "Configuring DMP path restoration policies" on page 83.
+Parameter Description dmp_restore_policy The DMP restore policy, which can be set to one of the following values: check_allcheck_alternatecheck_disabledcheck periodic The default value is check_disabled The value of this tunable can also be set using the vxdmpadm start restore command.
+See "Configuring DMP path restoration policies" on page 82. dmp_restore_state If this parameter is set to enabled , it enables the path restoration thread to be started.
+See "Configuring DMP path restoration policies" on page 82.
 If this parameter is set to disabled, it stops and disables the path restoration thread.
 If this parameter is set to stopped, it stops the path restoration thread until the next device discovery cycle.
 The default is enabled.
-See "Stopping the DMP path restoration thread" on page 85. dmp_retry_count When I/O fails on a path with a path busy error, DMP marks the path as busy and avoids using it for the next 15 seconds.
-If a path reports a path busy error for dmp_retry_count number of times consecutively, DMP marks the path as failed.
-The default value of dmp_retry_count is 5. dmp_scsi_timeout Determines the timeout value to be set for any SCSI command that is sent via DMP.
+See "Stopping the DMP path restoration thread" on page 83. dmp_scsi_timeout Determines the timeout value to be set for any SCSI command that is sent via DMP.
 If the HBA does not receive a response for a SCSI command that it has sent to the device within the timeout period, the SCSI command is returned with a failure error code.
-The default value is 20 seconds.

-Parameter Description dmp_sfg_threshold Determines the minimum number of paths that should be failed in a failover group before DMP starts suspecting other paths in the same failover group.
+The default value is 20 seconds. dmp_sfg_threshold Determines the minimum number of paths that should be failed in a failover group before DMP starts suspecting other paths in the same failover group.
 The value of 0 disables the failover logic based on subpath failover groups.
+The default value is 1.

+Parameter Description

-The default value is 1. dmp_stat_interval The time interval between gathering DMP statistics.
+dmp_stat_interval The time interval between gathering DMP statistics.

 The default and minimum value are 1 second.